EduID-Mobile/swisseduid/README.md

 Once the installation is complete you should have a authentication plugin under Settings-Plugins-Authentication-Manage Authentication named "Swiss edu-ID auth".

+This plugin requires [MoodleTLA](https://github.com/phish108/moodle_tla) to be installed, as it uses the TLA service layer.

 Usage
 -----
 Use the get_service_access.php to generate a moodle access token.